300,000 Regulations and Counting

 - Category Four carries a minimum fine of $50,000 per violation.

-- There are also three tiers for jail time, from up to one year for the lowest offense level, to up to ten years for the most serious violations.
+- There are also three tiers for jail time.
+It’s from up to one year for the lowest offense level, to up to ten years for the most serious violations.

 The Office for Civil Rights decides what the penalties and fines are for violations.
 A classic example of writing the rules, enforcing the rules, and adjudicating; those caught in the web of agencies like this have almost no choice other than immediate abject compliance.
 And to add insult to injury, in a final gesture of delegation, the Office for Civil Rights has granted States Attorneys General the right to impose penalties for HIPAA violations as well.

-This heavy-handed approach to compliance leads to almost fanatical attempts to comply with the HIPAA law, no matter what the cost or how inefficient the process becomes.
-Healthcare organizations spend substantial sums complying with laws like HIPAA, rather than taking care of patients which are, after all, their primary purpose.
+This heavy-handed approach to compliance leads to almost fanatical attempts to comply with the HIPAA law.
+This will happen no matter what the cost or how inefficient the process becomes.
+Healthcare organizations spend substantial sums complying with laws like HIPAA.
+They do this instead of taking care of patients who are their primary purpose.
 At a time when the nation is struggling to reduce health care costs, adding to the paperwork burden with onerous fines does not help innovation, creativity or lead to better systems.

 There Has to Be a Better Way to Enforce HIPAA

 What have we come to when doctors can no longer look after their patients’ medical records but must outsource that task to a third party due to frustration with the complexity and fear of violations?
 What deterrence exists when a law is so complex it is incomprehensible?

 to place law-making, enforcement and justice in the hands of a single body is tyranny